bradh352/ansible-role-network-vxlanevpn/README.md

     only one of) `ifname`, `pattern`, `macaddr`, or `driver` for interface matching.
     * `ifname`: exact interface name, e.g. `ens1`, `enp7s0f0np0`.
 May also
-      include the name of a bond created.
+      include the name of a bond or vlan created.
     * `pattern`: Regex pattern to match on interface name. e.g. `ens.*`, `ens[23]`.
       Care must be taken not to match more than one interface or an error will be thrown.